 - Proficiency with Microsoft office software (Microsoft Word, Excel, Mail, etc.)

-The starting salary for this position is $45,000.
+This is a full-time, hourly position.
+The starting salary for this position is $47,500.
 A generous benefits package is included.

 We strongly encourage online applications.
 A resume and cover letter are required.

 We also accept applications by mail or fax.
 Apply by mail to: Third Sector New England, Attn: Employment Manager, NonProfit Center, 89 South Street, Boston, MA 02111; or send by fax to: 617.896.9393.

 As an EOE/AA employer, TSNE and Worker’s Justice Project will not discriminate in its employment practices due to an applicant’s race, color, religion, sex, national origin, sexual orientation, gender identification and veteran or disability status.